-Andy returns to the booth for his 13th season with the Rays broadcast team.
+Andy returns to the booth for his 14th season with the Rays broadcast team.
 He joined the Rays after serving as the voice of the Triple-A Pawtucket Red Sox for four seasons.
-Freed was also the voice of the Double-A Trenton Thunder (Red Sox) for five seasons (1996-2000).
+Andy was also the voice of the Double-A Trenton Thunder (Red Sox) for five seasons (1996-2000).
 He began his play-by-play career with the St. Lucie Mets of the Class-A Florida State League in 1994-95.
-He began his baseball radio career as a broadcast assistant with the Orioles flagship station WBAL conducting postgame interviews for all home games during the 1990-93 seasons.
+Andy began his baseball radio career as a broadcast assistant with the Orioles flagship station WBAL conducting postgame interviews for all home games during the 1990-93 seasons.
 His other play-by-play experience includes college basketball for ESPN Regional (2004-present), Providence College (2003-05) and Rider University (1996-2001).
 He also broadcast for The College of New Jersey football and Baltimore Spirit soccer.
-Freed is a graduate of Towson State University (Md.) where he called action for basketball, football and lacrosse during his time at school.
-Andy enthusiastically works with the ALS Association.
-In addition to reciting Lou Gehrig's famous speech at Tropicana Field every year on "ALS Night," he emcees various local events including their annual "Ride to Defeat ALS."
-He and his wife, Amy, reside in Parrish, Fla., with their daughter Sarah and twins Casey and Maddie.
+Freed is a graduate of Towson State (Md.)
+University, where he called action for basketball, football and lacrosse during his time at school.
+Andy was named 2015 Florida Sportscaster of the Year by the National Sportscasters and Sportswriters Association.
+He enthusiastically works with the ALS Association.
+In addition to reciting Lou Gehrig's famous speech at Tropicana Field every year on "ALS Night," he emcees various local events, including their annual "Ride to Defeat ALS."
+He and his wife, Amy, reside in Parrish, Fla., with their daughter Sarah, 15, and twins Casey and Maddie, 8.

-Dave enters his 13th season in the Rays radio booth.
-He came to the Rays having spent 11 seasons as part of the Chicago White Sox radio broadcast team hosting the pre- and postgame shows and filling in the booth when necessary.
-His first play-by-play action came with the Class-A Kane County Cougars of the Midwest League from 1991-95 where he was the franchise's first radio voice.
-Dave was also the radio voice of University of Illinois-Chicago men's basketball from 1997-2005 and has also done some television play-by-play for the Flames.
-He also anchored the pre- and postgame shows for Notre Dame football and basketball and served as co-host of the Kevin White Show while with ESPN Radio 1000-Chicago.
+Dave enters his 14th season in the Rays radio booth.
+He came to the Rays having spent 11 seasons as part of the White Sox radio broadcast team hosting the pre- and postgame shows and filling in the booth when necessary.
+His first play-by-play action came with the Class-A Kane County Cougars of the Midwest League from 1991-95, where he was the franchise's first radio voice.
+Dave was the radio voice of University of Illinois-Chicago men's basketball from 1997-2005 and has also done some television play-by-play for the Flames.
+He also anchored the pre- and postgame shows for Notre Dame football and basketball, and served as co-host of the Kevin White Show while with ESPN Radio 1000 (Chicago).
 From 2000- 05, Dave did television work with Comcast's Sports Weekly high school highlight show.
-Dave served as the pitching coach/recruiting coordinator with Elmhurst College (Ill.) in 1989 and as interim head coach at the University of Chicago in 1990.
-He owns bachelor's degrees in speech communication and urban studies from Elmhurst where he played baseball for three years.
-Dave participates in the Hillsborough County Great American Teach In, and every winter, he helps feed the homeless during Thanksmas.
+Dave served as the pitching coach/recruiting coordinator with Elmhurst (Ill.)
+College in 1989, and as interim head coach at the University of Chicago in 1990.
+He owns bachelor's degrees in speech communication and urban studies from Elmhurst, where he played baseball for three years.
+In 2016, Dave was inducted into the Irish-American Baseball Hall of Fame at Foley's Pub & Restaurant in New York City.
+He participates in the Hillsborough County Great American Teach-In and assists with Rays efforts in the community.
 He and his wife, Elizabeth, have a son, Alex, and a daughter, Michelle.
 They reside in Lutz.